 - Comply with the Institute and GSC Alcohol Policies.
 Failure to comply with MIT policies and/or GSC Funding Board Guidelines could lead to citations and/or warnings from the GSC Funding Board regarding the GSC funding related issues, and/or a failure on the part of the GSC to provide funding and/or reimbursement.

-Student groups are required to submit a detailed post-event report to GSC Treasurer within 30 days of the date of the event.
+Student groups are required to submit a detailed post-event report within 30 days of the date of the event.
 Post event reports can be submitted online using the above allocations window.